Sir Daniel Dixon, 1st Baronet: Political career

 He served as Mayor of Belfast in 1892 and as Lord Mayor of Belfast in three terms; 1893, 1901 to 1903, and 1905 to 1906.
 He was also a member of parliament for Belfast North as an Irish Unionist from 1905 to 1907.

 Dixon was appointed to the Privy Council of Ireland in the 1902 Coronation Honours list published on 26 June 1902, and was sworn in by the Lord Lieutenant of Ireland, Earl Cadogan, at Dublin Castle on 11 August 1902.
 In October 1903 he was created a Baronet, of Ballymenock in the County of Antrim.

 Businessman

 Dixon was head of one of the largest shipowning companies in Ireland.

 Family life

 Dixon married, firstly, Lizzie, daughter of James Agnew, in 1867.
 After his first wife's death in 1868 he married, secondly, Annie, daughter of James Shaw, in 1870.
 He died on 10 March 1907 in Belfast, aged 62, and was succeeded in the baronetcy by his eldest son Thomas.
 Lady Dixon died in 1918.

+Legacy

+Dundonald Orange Hall in Dundonald, County Down is named after him.
+It is used by Dundonald Purple Vine of the Orange Order, Dundonald Browning Club of the Apprentice Boys and RBP 482 of the Royal Black Institution.

+A statue of Sir Daniel Dixon is situated in the grounds of Belfast City Hall.